The poem tells you what it means

 if for instance you drove all the way to buy

-a lottery ticket on the California border
+a lottery ticket on the border with California

-because hey you never know about these things,
+because you never know about these things.

-but there’s a line because nobody’s won yet,
+There’s a line because nobody’s won yet.

-and now the payout is over a billion dollars—
+Now the payout is over a billion—

-imagine what you could buy with that.
+Imagine what you could buy with that.

 You have to remember you’re at the age

 Whatever it is, a billion dollars should cover it.